Rating

 Incorporated Structures

-The uniqueness of the Aurelian Wall includes the fact that several buildings are incorporated into the structure.
+Unique to the Aurelian Wall is the fact that several large monuments and buildings are incorporated into the structure.
 This was done to save time and allow the wall to be built at a lower cost.

 The Aurelian Wall Today

-Today, about two-thirds of the Aurelian Wall remains intact and quite well preserved.
-Interested visitors can head to the Museo delle Mura, near the San Sebastian gate, to learn more about the history of the wall and what they’ll find on a tour of the structure.
-Some of the most interesting gates such as the Porta Maggiore and Porta Asinaria are also worth a visit.
+Today, about two-thirds of the Aurelian Wall remains intact and quite well-preserved.
+Interested visitors can head to the Museo delle Mura, near the San Sebastian gate (at Via di Porta San Sebastiano 18), to learn more about the history of the wall and what they’ll find on a tour of the structure.
+Some of the most monumental gates of the Aurelian Wall, such as the Porta Maggiore and Porta Asinaria are also worth a visit.